Frequently Asked Questions

 As long as you are physically initiating uploads or downloads yourself you're fine, even if an automated component is involved.
 (Just make sure you're either using a key or typing the password by hand.)

-Unattended automated SSH/SFTP access is allowed only for these purposes:
+Unattended or automated SSH/SFTP access is allowed only for these purposes:

 If you want automatic unattended uploads beyond these limits, you should use HTTP POST or PUT requests and a small script on your site to receive the files.